Year 3

 P.E Days

-PE days for 3LE are on Tuesday and Wednesday.
-PE days for 3SB are on Wednesday and Friday.
+PE days for 3LE are on Wednesdays and Fridays.
+PE days for 3SB are on Tuesdays and Fridays.
 Please can you ensure that long hair is tied back and jewellery is removed for these days.

 Instruments